TomekLeszczynski/Odin-Project-Calculator/README.md

-# The Odin Project Simple Calculator
+## The Odin Project Simple Calculator
 ![Odin Project Calculator design](Screenshot_1.jpg)
-# General Info
+## General Info
 The goal is to design simple calculator app basis on course assignment with code as clear as possible for beginner.
 The calculator should do simple math like add, subtract, divide, etc.
+## Features
+* Basic math operations (add, subtract, multiply, divide) also possible to string several operations;
+* Enable to reset calculations or delete a single input(backspace);
+* Dual input functionality - keyboard/on-screen typing.
+## Technologies
+Built with:
+* HTML,
+* CSS (Sass),
-Built with HTML, CSS (Sass), Vanilla Javascript.
+* Vanilla Javascript.
-# Inspiration & resources
+## Inspiration & resources
 https://www.theodinproject.com/lessons/foundations-calculator

-# Status
+## Status
-In progress

-# Conclusion & Issues
-In progress
+Completed / Considering design changes